IZGateway/izgw-transform/docs/Preconditions.md

 This Precondition allows you to configure a path to a piece of data and then a value that it needs to match or _not_ match.

-There are four fields requred in the JSON:
+There are four fields required in the JSON:

 * method &rarr; equals or not_equals
 * id &rarr; Unique UUID for this configured Precondition